Live dealers: how it works

 - Recording all translations

-️Rezultaty are fixed simultaneously visually (camera) and technically (via software).
+️Rezultaty are recorded simultaneously visually (camera) and technically (via software).

 How the game happens (using roulette as an example)